jasonporritt/rg351_m8c/README.md

 I recommend running them in a terminal session so you can see the output, but you're welcome to try your luck from the menu.

-If you're pulling down the repo via something other than a published release zip file, you'll need to apply the input patch before compiling m8c.
+If you're pulling down the repo via something other than a published release zip file, you'll need to apply the patch before compiling m8c.
+The patch addresses the following issues with m8c 9ed3e3a
+- Reset display on invalid packet
+- Don't exit m8c on M8 Effects Help Screen
+- Initialize gamepads on m8c start
+- Read game controller database before opening game controllers
+- Add gamepad options for quit and reset display
+- Add gamepad definitions for rk3326 devices

 Assuming the patch still matches up with the version of m8c you've pulled down, this command will apply the patch:

-- `patch -u M8/_m8c/input.c -i m8c_input.patch`
+- `patch -s -p0 < m8c.patch`

 Then proceed and build m8c as usual.